coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

   > Discuss how to ignore elements in a loop
   + _continue_ statements
   > **In Class**: Various exercises using looping.
-  > **Homework**: Login to JupyterHub and open the notebook called "Lesson6Homework".
+  > **Homework**: Login to JupyterHub and open the notebook called "Lesson7Homework".
 Various exercises to reinforce the concepts of looping.

-+ **Lesson 7:  Conditional Statements**
++ **Lesson 8:  Conditional Statements**
 > Discuss flow of control and conditional statements
 + _if_ statements
 + _elif_
 + _else_
 > **In Class**: Various exercises using conditional statements.

-> **Homework**: Login to JupyterHub and open the notebook called "Lesson7Homework".
+> **Homework**: Login to JupyterHub and open the notebook called "Lesson8Homework".
 Various exercises to reinforce the concepts of looping and flow control.

-+ **Lesson 8:  Functions**
++ **Lesson 9:  Functions**
   > Describe reusable code
   + What is a function?
   + Why do we need functions?
   + What can we do with functions?

   > **In Class**: Various exercises creating functions.
-  > **Homework**: Login to JupyterHub and open the notebook  for Lesson08 Homework.
+  > **Homework**: Login to JupyterHub and open the notebook  for Lesson9Homework.
 Follow the instructions in the notebook.

-+ **Lesson 9: Packages**
++ **Lesson 10: Packages**
   > Describe and review some popular packages:
     + random
     + requests